 Damage control consisted of learning how to keep the ship afloat if holed and extinguishing fires.
 Floating on the water in a steel ship, one would think that fires shouldn’t be a problem.

 There are two problems, Problem number one being you have many small connected compartments which are difficult to get access.
-Furniture and clothing are flammable, and just about every compartment has flammable liquid of some sort or other in pipes which naturally are ruptured if a weapon hits the compartment.
+Furniture and clothing are flammable, and nearly every compartment has flammable liquid of some sort or other in pipes which can be ruptured if a weapon hits the compartment.

 Problem number two is that having poured heaps of water on the fire, you now have a ship full of water to be removed, if the ship is to stay afloat.

 Another useful subject was the battle first aid, went through the standard type first aid, we watched a heap of movies of varying quality.
 The best was the Korean War ones which included such gems proving that we are all alike under the skin, this demonstrated by ripping the burnt skin off an Afro-American soldier and finding white skin underneath.

 The piece de résistance was surgery to remove a rifle round, as the projectile was lifted out; and the eyelashes came into view, it then became apparent the surgeon had removed a bullet from alongside the eye.
 The few who had not left to call for Herb now made a bolt for the door.
 Not ‘old’ hands like me, of course.

 H.M.A.S.
 Cerberus is in the south-east of Victoria; the weather is so 'wonderful' that all the metrological people are trained there because you get all sorts of weather every day to the point if you miss a weather pattern, wait a minute it will change again.
 This morning we all thought it was a bit cold, we wore 'burberrys' (overcoats) to morning parade.